scofield7419/scofield7419.github.io/_pages/home.md

 **I am constantly looking for collaborations** on the above topics.
 Remote manner is also supported.
 For promising students I will provide sufficient GPUs.
-Hit me up, if you are a Ph.D/master/bachelor student and interested in what I am doing now.
+Hit me up, if you are a Ph.D/master/bachelor student and interested in what I am doing now (with potential vacancies for research interns/RAs/visiting).
-When you are from Chinese universities, there are also potential vacancies for research interns (e.g., self-/CSC-funded joint PhD project).
+For students from University of Oxford, I'm particularly looking for collaborations on **world modeling + AI scientist**.
-Please describe your research status and attach your resume.
+Please describe your research status and attach your resume & statement.
 {: .text-justify}